Cosautlán de Carvajal: Geography

 The municipality of Cosautlán is delimited to the north by Teocelo, to the south by Tlaltetela, to the east by Tlaltetela, to the south by Oteapan, and to the west by Ixhuacán de los Reyes.

 The weather in Cosautlán is cold all year with rains in summer and autumn.

 Demographics

-As 2020, the municipality had a population of 16,167inhabitants in 29 localities.
-About 25%, resides in the municipal seat, other localities include Limones (2,369 hab.), Piedra Parada (1,474 hab.), San Miguel Tlapéxcatl (1,098 hab.) and Emiliano Zapata (1,094 hab.).
+As of 2020, the municipality had a population of 16,167inhabitants in 29 localities.
+About 25%, resides in the municipal seat; other localities include Limones (2,369 hab.), Piedra Parada (1,474 hab.), San Miguel Tlapéxcatl (1,098 hab.) and Emiliano Zapata (1,094 hab.).

 Economy

 It produces principally maize and beans.

 Culture

 In Cosautlán, in May takes place the celebration in honor to San Isidro Labrador, Patron of the town.